realworlddatascience/realworlddatascience.github.io/README.md

 Remember, images used as thumbnails for article listings must be set to 991px(w) x 724px(h).

 ### 6. Review and update the article footer
-All RWDS articles end with a foooter that looks like this:
+All RWDS articles end with a footer that looks like this:

 ![](images/article-footer-example.PNG)